couchbaselabs/cbcouchstore/gen_storage_design.md

 When copying documents to a colder generation from hotter generation, the documents are batched in a single transaction, guaranteeing sequential packing of those new updates and excellent locality of the rewritten btree nodes, and minimizing wasted btree nodes.

 Since this always happens in batches, this a big improvement over the single document non-batched updates that can be happening at the hottest level, which if happens on a single, monolithic storage file means each document is non-sequential to other updates, as each updates places rewritten btree nodes and a header between each document.
-Single updates will also rewrite more btree nodes, 0(Mlog(N)) for each of M updates for N total documents vs expected cost for the batched update.
+Single updates will also rewrite more btree nodes.

 ## Partition Specific Meta-data

 The smallest generation will contain the meta information pertaining to an entire partition, and will be read and stored in-memory on startup.

-Statistics that will be stored are total live documents, total deleted documents, total documents in conflict.
+Statistics that will be stored in the partition header are total live documents, total deleted documents, total documents in conflict.

 Each generation's file header will contain information about the total document count and size of live data and btree nodes in the generation.
-However, this data isn't useful in aggregate across generations, as data in hotter generations may overwrite or delete data in older generation.
+However, this data isn't useful in aggregate across generations, as data in hotter generations may overwrite or delete data in older generations.
 Per generation metadata is only useful for determining when to compact a generation due to fragmentation.

 ## Performing an Insert, Update or Deletion